NoosWare/rapp_beginner_tutorials/cpp/getting_started/class_reactor/README.md

 re-using its own methods to receive the replies.
 Because we're using class methods we have to either use `std::function` class members, or use a `bind` (either `std::bind` or `boost::bind`) to the class methods.
+A lambda callback could also be used, but it would have to capture `this`.

 Constructing a unique pointer to our reactor class is done like so: